CIPHERTron/bitBucker/README.md

 # project-bitBucker

-## About bitBucker: ##
+## About bitBucker:
-The project aims at tracking personal finance of our users by our services , through the combination of web and applications we ensure that the money earnt is scrutinised before overspending.
+The project aims at tracking personal finances of users of our services through the combination of web applications, we ensure that the money earned is scrutinised before being overspent.

 ### How can you contribute:
 ------------